Review Corner

 Virginia

 Speaking of Impossible Dreams, this story starts out like a soap opera.
 The story takes place in a conservative small town in North Carolina.
 The Heroine, Maya, is very pregnant and unwed.
 She is taking care of her sister's son and New Age gift store while her sister's in jail on drug charges.
 Maya is also running a very unconventional private school ina dilapidated old house.
 The local mayor is trying to gain control of the school property to use as a parking lot for a planned shopping mall.
+The hero, Axell, is a widowed father of one of her pupils.
+Axell is juggling a silent daughter, a meddling mother-in-law, his restaurant/bar, and his membership on the city council.

 Everytime something seems to be going right, it goes wrong, usually with considerable help from one of the "bad guys".
 Being forced to become reluctant allies in watching each othr's backs turns convenience to romance.
 In the end, good and right triumph and the impossible dreams really do come true.